-- "Every Charter right is probably also a Charter value, but the latter is stated at a higher level of generality, without the detail that the Court has carefully en-grafted onto the actual right. - Location 1 analysis does not follow the strict protocol established by the Court in Oakes but is 'more flexible'." - Ibid.
+- "Every Charter right is probably also a Charter value, but the latter is stated at a higher level of generality, without the detail that the Court has carefully en-grafted onto the actual right. - ... and the section 1 analysis does not follow the strict protocol established by the Court in Oakes but is 'more flexible'." - Ibid.